AHPRA Registration: MED0001407863

 This website contains imagery which is only suitable for audiences 18+.
 All surgery contains risks.
 View risks and complications

-DOVE Surgical Technique for Labiaplasty: What It Means in Practice
+DOVE Surgery Technique for Labiaplasty: What It Means in Practice

-An overview of the DOVE Surgical Technique used by Dr Georgina Konrat for labiaplasty, including consultation planning, tissue handling, recovery, and the role of technique selection.
+An overview of the DOVE Surgery Technique used by Dr Georgina Konrat for labiaplasty, including consultation planning, tissue handling, recovery, and the role of technique selection.

 Dr Georgina Konrat